synesthesiam/voice2json/docs/about.md

 `voice2json` itself is licensed under the [MIT license](#mit-license), so feel free to do what you want with the code.

-Please see the individual licenses for the [supporting tools](#supporting-tools) as well.
+Please see the individual licenses for the [supporting tools](#supporting-tools) and [language-specific profiles](https://github.com/synesthesiam/voice2json-profiles) as well.

 ### MIT License